 Of the 17 series of liquor licenses available in Arizona, only these three are issued in limited quantities by county; the bar license (series 6), the beer and wine bar license (series 7), and the liquor store license (series 9).
 These three licenses are called "quota" licenses.When our state's population boomed in the 90s, the Arizona's liquor industry proposed legislation that would increase the number of the three most sought-after liquor licenses.
 In 2005 more licenses were made available by holding a lottery.

-2014 marks the seventh liquor license lottery held in Arizona.
+2015 marks the eight liquor license lottery held in Arizona.
 Quota licenses are now issued when the population of a county increases by 10,000.
 Of the 15 Arizona counties, Maricopa, Pima, Pinal and Yuma are the only counties that experienced population growth of more than 10,000 since 2010.
 The number of licenses offered in the lottery is determined by the population increase since 2010 minus the number of quota licenses issued in that county since 2010.

-Before each lottery is conducted, three independent auditors determine the Fair Market Value of each license.
+Before each lottery is conducted, two independent auditors determine the Fair Market Value of each license.
 This process is currently underway.
 Fair market values have ranged from a low of $5,233 for a beer and wine bar license in Gila County to a high of $235,800 for a liquor store license in Maricopa County.